Description

 Tried: Manually typing the full nested directory path in a single 'cd' command without tab completion

-The directory names are 20+ characters long with only minor differences between levels (e.g. 'Addadshashanammu' vs 'Haynekhtnamet').
-A single typo causes 'No such file or directory' and the error message does not indicate which segment was wrong.
-Tab completion avoids this by autocompleting each segment to the unique match before you move on.
+The directory names run past 20 characters and differ only slightly between levels.
+One typo gives 'No such file or directory', and the error never says which segment was wrong.
+Tab completion sidesteps that by filling in each segment to its unique match before you move on.

 Tried: Using 'ls -R' from the top-level directory to find the binary name and then 'cd' to it in one command

-'ls -R' does list all nested files but the output spans many lines and the relative paths shown cannot be passed directly to 'cd' as a single argument.
-You still need to navigate level by level; tab completion is the intended shortcut for doing that quickly.
+ls -R does list every nested file, but the output runs to many lines and the relative paths it shows cannot be handed to cd as a single argument.
+You still descend level by level, and tab completion is the intended shortcut for doing it fast.

 Learn more